-The proposed bridge at chainage 4720 to 4740, spanning the outfall of the unnamed watercourse, will be a simpler option formed by providing a prestressed precast concrete beam resting on a precast concrete ground beam on precast concrete piles.
+The proposed bridge at chainage 4720 to 4740 will be a simpler option formed by providing a prestressed precast concrete beam resting on a precast concrete ground beam on precast concrete piles.
 The deck will be partially precast with in-situ finished surface.